dmarti/simple-sabotage-software/README.md

 Seek out and add open-source dependencies that introduce a lot of complexity for little added value.
 Any time you can, use a dependency when a line of code would do.

-Look for open source projects with frequent refactoring and many dependencies of their own, so that updating to fix a security issue will be likely to introduce more problems.
+Look for open source projects with frequent refactoring and many dependencies of their own, so that updating, which might have to be done quickly to fix a security issue, will be likely to introduce more problems.

 If an open-source project removes a feature, pin your dependency